DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 * The load balancer may continue forwarding traffic to a dead gateway.
 * This results in silent packet drops and delayed failover.

-To prevent this, a Layer 4 load balancer must:
+To prevent this, a layer 4 load balancer must:

 * Perform **active health checks** against each gateway.
 * Immediately mark failed gateways as unhealthy.